MarkFarmiloe/glossary/README.md

 ## Glossary Project Back End

-This project uses a MySQL database.
+This project uses a Postgresql database.
 See the `server/glossaryDB.sql` for a dump of the database.

 ### Terms